BabyTravel UK Logo BabyTravel UK

 How to Fit a Stroller and Luggage for a Weekend Trip

 The weekend road trip: a chance to escape.
 But packing the car can feel like a game of Tetris you're destined to lose.
 Here are some space-saving hacks to fit everything in without needing a roof box.
+For a full overview of what to bring on any family break, see our ultimate baby holiday packing list — it covers everything by category and trip type.

 • 1Ditch the Suitcase: Swap rigid suitcases for soft duffel bags.
 They can be squeezed into irregular gaps around the stroller much more effectively.